-b.
-There is a continued need to provide professional development for new staff and longterm substitutes who are hired to replace the staff members who are on maternity leave.
+- b.
+There is a continued need to provide professional development for new staff and long-term substitutes who are hired to replace the staff members who are on maternity leave.
 Due to the complexity of the research-based curriculum, sustained professional development is needed for those who are new to the district and/or filling maternity leaves so that parents of this community are assured that there is equitable access to a standards and research-based curriculum for their children, no matter the room in which students are assigned.
 The professional development workshops that were provided during the school year (as well as in the summer) are of a significant size due to the large number of the district's young staff requesting maternity leave each year.
-The mentoring plan is currently under review by our DEAC and ScIP committees under the charge of Achieve New Jersey formerly known as EE4NJ.
+The mentoring plan is currently under review by our DEAC and ScIP committees under the charge of Achieve New Jersey formerly known as EE4NJ. - c.

-- c.
 Differentiating professional development opportunities continues to be a challenge for this district.
 Our district faces the challenge of providing ongoing professional development to all teachers so that they are able to keep abreast of research-based practices.
 Within our district's teaching staff, there is a wide range of expertise and therefore this district continues to strive to provide a wide range of workshops during inservice days so that many of the goals of individual staff member's Professional Improvement Plans are met.
-The Gloucester County Curriculum Consortium is looking for interesting ways in which to assist one another as we all align our instruction to the Common Core State Standards; this support is not limited to ELA and Mathematics but also includes special area instruction (Art, Guidance, Library Media Science, Music, Physical Education & Health, Speech, Technology, etc.).
+The Gloucester County Curriculum Consortium is looking for interesting ways in which to assist one another as we all align our instruction to the New Jersey Core Curriculum Content Standards; this support is not limited to ELA and Mathematics but also includes special area instruction (Art, Guidance, Library Media Science, Music, Physical Education & Health, Speech, Technology, etc.).
 Harrison Township is looking forward to reviewing the professional development offered through the Teachscape and Safe Schools portals.
-County content area committees have been formed for the 2014-15 school year; many have already met. - d.
-Staying current while aligning our district curriculum with the Common Core State Standards in ELA continues to be a challenge for the district.
+County content area committees have been formed for the 2015-16 school year; many have already met. - d.
+Staying current while aligning our district curriculum with the New Jersey Core Curriculum Content Standards in ELA continues to be a challenge for the district.
 The faculty, staff, students, and families enjoyed a year of growth as we instituted the Reading Street resources in kindergarten through sixth grade.
 The ELA committee continues to be involved in defining the scope and sequence of all reading and writing skills and developing the spectrum of skills into a user-friendly curriculum.
+A new subcommittee of eager curriculum developers was created at the end of the school year to continue the work of our grade 4 team; the grade 4 team worked with members of Achieve the Core (Student Achievement partners) to review Close reading and the Basal Alignment Project in order to create and deliver Expert Packs.
 Increased rigor and student independence, multiple and varied assessments with clear expectations, cross-curricular connections, and increased parent involvement continue to guide curriculum development.
-This process will continue into the 2014-2015 school year as new discoveries are made by the committee.
+This process will continue into the 2015-2016 school year as new discoveries are made by the committee.
 Turn-keying these new discoveries in a manner in which teachers can implement the new skills and integrate these new lesson plan formats and resources in their classroom has been challenging.
 An additional goal includes increasing parent involvement through formal trainings, newsletters, student exemplars, and homework extensions.